JSischo/stock-analysis/README.md

 [Speed of 2018 analysis with refactored macro.](/Resources/VBA_Challenge_2018.png)

 > The link above is a screen shot of the run time for one attempt of the 2017 stock data utilizing the refactored code.
 This represents about an 88% decrease in the run time between the original code and the refactored code when running the script on the 2018 data.
+The run time on the original code was about .629 seconds vs. the .078 seconds of the refactored code as indicated by the image linked above.

+Much of this increase in code performance can be accounted for by a few changes in the original code:
+1. Exporting the data to Arrays that were not in the original code.
+The lines of code that performed that function are below.
+    - Dim tickerVolumes(12) As Long
+    - Dim tickerStartingPrices(12) As Single
+    - Dim tickerEndingPrices(12) As Single

 ## Summary